Arthurdale, West Virginia: Construction and growth

-In 1938, Franklin Roosevelt delivered the only high school commencement address of his presidency at Arthurdale.
+In 1938, President Franklin D. Roosevelt delivered the only high school commencement address of his presidency at Arthurdale.
 Eleanor Roosevelt continually visited the area, attending graduations, dances, and other gatherings, but always monitored the progress of construction as well.
-When the community failed to attract industry, Eleanor Roosevelt arranged for General Electric to open an operation there.
+When the community failed to attract industry, Roosevelt arranged for General Electric to open an operation there.
 Although General Electric did not stay for long, several other industries such as vacuum cleaner, faucet, and tractor manufacturing as well as military supply industries tried to set up shop in Arthurdale, with only the Sterling Faucet company having a long-term presence.
 Additionally, most families found it impossible to cultivate sufficient crops to feed themselves, and many remained dependent on the relief system.

 The Subsistence Homesteads Division, set up in August 1933, was already dissolved in May 1935 and absorbed into the Resettlement Administration, indicating a shift of government priorities from subsistence homesteads to suburban "greenbelt cities".

 Decline and cancellation

-By the late 1930s, Arthurdale had lost support in much of Washington, and even though Eleanor Roosevelt had championed the project, she could not dissuade Congress and the president's cabinet from abandoning it.
+By the late 1930s, Arthurdale had lost support in much of Washington, and even though Roosevelt had championed the project, she could not dissuade Congress and the president's cabinet from abandoning it.
 Roosevelt herself was "deeply disillusioned" by a visit to the community in 1940, in which she observed that the community had become increasingly dependent on government and lacking in independent initiative.

 As the United States transferred to a war economy, Arthurdale and the ideas it stood for became less relevant.
-In 1941, Arthurdale was returned to private ownership and property was sold to the homesteaders and speculators at a loss.
+In 1941, Arthurdale was returned to private ownership, and property was sold to the homesteaders and speculators at a loss.
 It continued to receive subsidies and be overseen by a manager from the Federal Government until 1947.

 For a variety of reasons, the Arthurdale experiment is identified as a failure.
 However, Roosevelt personally considered the project a success, later speaking of the many improvements she saw in people's lives there and stating, "I don't know whether you think that is worth half a million dollars.
 But I do."
 Eleanor Roosevelt returned to Arthurdale for the last time in 1960 to speak at the dedication ceremony of a new Presbyterian Church.
-One original resident, Glenna Williams, recalled in 1984 during a fifty-year anniversary celebration "I can't see how some people call Arthurdale a failure.
+One original resident, Glenna Williams, recalled in 1984 during a fiftieth-anniversary celebration "I can't see how some people call Arthurdale a failure.
 It's a wonderful place to live".
 The community itself continues to exist today, with many of the original structures still in use more than eighty years later.
 A non-profit organization was formed in 1985 and purchased several buildings.
 Arthurdale Heritage, Inc. continues to preserve and restore the town.
 The New Deal Museum there is open year-round.